ethereum/devp2p/caps/eth.md

 `[request-id: P, [startblock: {P, B_32}, limit: P, skip: P, reverse: {0, 1}]]`

-Require peer to return a [BlockHeaders] message.
-Reply must contain a number of block headers, of rising number when `reverse` is `0`, falling when `1`, `skip` blocks apart, beginning at block `startblock` (denoted by either number or hash) in the canonical chain, and with at most `limit` items.
+Require peer to return a BlockHeaders message.
+The response must contain a number of block headers, of rising number when `reverse` is `0`, falling when `1`, `skip` blocks apart, beginning at block `startblock` (denoted by either number or hash) in the canonical chain, and with at most `limit` items.